seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 > *Iminā pūtikāyena aṭṭiyāmi harāyāmi jigucchāmi,*[^fn164]
 >
-> "I am harassed and repelled by this body, I am ashamed of it".
+> I am harassed and repelled by this body, I am ashamed of it.

 This is because the body is for him something already abandoned.
 All this goes to show that the *arahant* has an unattached, unclinging attitude.